Capillary/api-documentation/source/includes/_customerLabels.md

 ## Tag Customers (to Labels)

-Lets you tag a customer to one or more customer labels.
+Lets you tag a customer to one or more customer labels or remove an existing label.

 > Sample Request